oracle/content-and-experience-toolkit/README.md

-# Oracle Content and Experience - Toolkit
+# Oracle Content Management Toolkit

 Templates and resources for development platforms.